 Difference Between Freeze Drying and Dehydrating

-Freeze drying food is not the same as dehydrating food.
+Freeze-drying food is not the same as dehydrating food.
 Both methods will dry food out, creating a shelf-stable version that can be stored for much longer than fresh, but that is where their similarities end.

-To dehydrating food, a device is needed that uses heat, air circulation, or a combination of both to dry out food.
+To dehydrate food, a device is needed that uses heat, air circulation, or a combination of both to dry out food.
 It can be a stand-alone appliance with stacks of racks, your oven, or even a big fan.
 Think of dried herbs found in jars or packets at the grocery store, such as oregano, sage, and thyme.
-These herbs have all been dehydrated commercially, in a similar way you would use a dehydrator at home.
+These herbs have all been dehydrated commercially in a similar way you would use a dehydrator at home.

 Popular foods dehydrated at home include jerky, fruit, vegetables, and herbs.
 There are many online communities centered on the topic of dehydrating that share tips and methods, like the dehydrating sub over at Reddit.